 A number of innovations come together to power Intel’s Project Alloy, a wireless virtual reality headset.
 The first generation version has two RealSense cameras for tracking and room localization, an Intel Atom processor for vision processing, and the best available Wi-Fi tech to communicate with the host computer.
 It’s an ambitious project, maybe too ambitious, even for a silicon giant.

-To be clear, the first generation Alloy we spent time with is a very early design concept, and not one Intel plans to bring to market.
+To be clear, the first generation Alloy we spent time with at CES 2017 is a very early design concept, and not one Intel plans to bring to market.
 That role will be filled by the Alloy Gen 2, which will cut down to one RealSense camera, and will replace the Atom chip with a dedicated Movidius motion coprocessor.
 Even that likely won’t be a product Intel itself sells for long.
 This technology is destined for partner headsets.

 Its implications in the VR marketplace are much larger.
 You’ll have trouble finding anyone who argues that untethered and standalone headsets aren’t the future of the industry.
 Cutting the cord is one of a few major hurdles on our way to perfect immersion, but it still has a ways to go.